Arthur Vining Davis: Investments and philanthropies

 Before retiring from Alcoa, Davis began a second career by investing primarily in the Bahamas and Florida.

 The investments included extensive real estate holdings in the Miami area (estimated at one-eighth of Dade County; see also Arvida Corp.) and on Cuba's Isle of Pines (he was said to own one-quarter of the island before his property there was nationalized by the government of Fidel Castro when it came to power), as well as ownership or control of some thirty Florida enterprises ranging from dairy farms to resort hotels.
 In 1959, Davis purchased "half of Longboat Key, a good part of Lido Key and all of Bird, Otter and Coon Keys," all islands on the west coast of Florida.
 The rapid acquisition and size of the investments resulted in considerable publicity and additional controversy with the government, this time with the Securities and Exchange Commission.

 Davis bought 5,000 acres of land in Eleuthera in 1939 and 30,000 more acres after the war.
-He investing in farming and a canning factory and introduced associated infrastructure.
+He invested in farming and in a canning factory and introduced associated infrastructure.
 Davis sold most of his holdings to the government in 1950 for a resort venture; when the venture failed, Davis repurchased most of his former holdings for less money.